hello-robot/stretch_ros2/README.md

-# ROS World 2021 Tutorial on Mobile Manipulation with MoveIt 2
+# Mobile Manipulation with MoveIt 2 and Stretch

-Welcome to our ROS World tutorial!
-This README is a documentation to go through installation steps to install docker and setup your docker environment for Stretch.
-Although we strongly recommend docker based installation we are providing source based installation instructions as well.
+This documentation is for the [ROS World 2021](https://roscon.ros.org/world/2021/) tutorial from [PickNik](https://picknik.ai/) and [Hello Robot](https://hello-robot.com/).
+You'll learn how to use [MoveIt 2](https://moveit.ros.org/) for mobile manipulation with the [Stretch RE1 mobile manipulator](https://hello-robot.com/product) from Hello Robot.

 ## Table of Contents